rogue0xbyte/hawk/README.md

 poetry run hawk verify --skey ./demo/keys/pk.bin --msg demo/faux.txt --sig demo/sig.bin
 ```

+## How This Project Differs From HAWK PQC

+### **1. A Simplified Key Generator, no NTRUSolve**
+   In real NTRU/Falcon/HAWK cryptography, key generation must run **NTRUSolve**, an algorithm that finds a special pair of *short* polynomials `(f, g)` that form the secret **trapdoor**.
+This requires large lattices, FFT, Gram–Schmidt, Gaussian sampling, constant-time logic.
+This project **does not implement NTRUSolve** because it is a **toy implementation**, meant for testing and API exploration, not full cryptographic security.
+Instead of generating a real NTRU trapdoor, `HawkKeyGen` simply produces keys directly, and signing uses a simplified sampler that does *not* depend on an NTRU trapdoor.

+### **2. Lightweight Signing Algorithm, no Discrete Gaussian Sampling**
+   `HawkSign` signs messages using simplified lattice-like arithmetic.
+No recursive Gaussian sampling.
+Uses Box–Muller to generate continuous Gaussian noise, converts it to integers by rounding.
+Deterministic for testing and works fine for benchmarking.

 ## License

 Licensed under the Apache License 2.0.
 See `LICENSE` file for details.